Filing for Divorce Together

 The individual forms needed to file a joint divorce are below if you prefer to fill them out separately.

 This form is REQUIRED.
 This form asks for basic information about you, your spouse, and any children that you and your spouse have together.
-If you have any other cases at family court that include your spouse and/or your children (for example, child support cases, TPOs, etc.), be sure to fill out the second page with as much information about those cases as you can.
-The Clerk of Court uses this information to open your case and to make sure all of your cases are heard by the same judge.
+The Clerk of Court uses this information to open your case.

 This form is REQUIRED.
 One spouse must be a Nevada resident in order to file for divorce in Nevada.
 The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
 If you are both Nevada residents, pick one person to name as the Nevada resident and be sure to name that same spouse throughout all of your documents.